sunflowerdeath/minibook/README.md

 `minibook-loader` compiles markdown to React JSX.
 At the top of the file you can add YAML section with name and description attributes of the story and list of imports used in examples.

+You can use following blocks in markdown documents:
+- Code blocks with `render` tag allows to render React components.
-Code blocks with `example` tag will output the rendered component followed by the source code.
+- Block with `example` tag outputs the rendered component followed by the source code.
+- Block with `source` tag allows to include source code of the file.
+You can set tab width and lines range using YAML.

 ````md
 ---